Azure/azure-kusto-java/quickstart/oneclick_instruction_box.md

+### Prerequisites
+1. Set up Java on your machine.
+For instructions, consult a Java environment setup tutorial, like [this one](https://www.tutorialspoint.com/java/java_environment_setup.htm).
+2. Set up [Apache Maven](https://maven.apache.org/install.html), which is the most popular Java dependency management tool.

 ### Instructions
 1. Download the **DOWNLOAD_LINK** as a zip file
 2. Extract the app source code to your folder of choice